Ecuadorians are choosing a new president amid increasing violence that may scare away voters

 Candidate Fernando Villavicencio was assassinated Aug.
 9 as he left a campaign rally in Quito, the capital of the once calm South American country.
 The killing heightened people’s fears of spending time outside home and becoming victims of robberies, kidnappings, extortions, homicides or any of the other crimes that have become commonplace.

-Interior Minister Juan Zapata said this past week that the only restriction people will face when voting will be the inspection of backpacks.
+Interior Minister Juan Zapata said last week that the only restriction people will face when voting will be the inspection of backpacks.
 Street vendors will not be allowed near voting centers.

 The election was called after President Guillermo Lasso, a conservative former banker, dissolved the National Assembly by decree in May to avoid being impeached over allegations that he failed to intervene to end a faulty contract between the state-owned oil transport company and a private tanker company.
 He decided not to run in the special election.